codyphobe/minecraft/README.md

 $minecraft->keep_alive('username', 'session');
 ```

-This function is used to keep the users current session alive, this command needs sending to the Minecraft servers every 600
+This function is used to keep the user's current session alive,
+this command needs to be sent to the Minecraft servers every 600
 ticks (60 seconds) otherwise the user is signed out.
-It takes 2 parameters, the **username** and **session** returned from signing
+It takes 2 parameters,
+the **username** and **session** returned from signing into the account,
-in to your account, this can be obtained with the following code...
+this can be obtained with the code above...

 ---